How to Choose a Capacity Planning Tool

-If you are tasked with finding the best tool for optimize your IT organization, you have your work cut out for you.
+If you are tasked with finding the best tool to optimize your IT organization, you have your work cut out for you.

 If you have an unlimited IT budget, dartboards are fine capacity planning tools.
-But the rest of us need accurate predictions of future workload needs.
+But the rest of us need accurate predictions of future workload resource requirements to meet business objectives.

 Accuracy in capacity planning helps balance IT risk and health.